General principles of using transformations: examples for building the inputs of a CTM and/or elaborating on its outputs

 We take here the example of fluxes for a forward simulation with CHIMERE.

-1. In the datavect, define the component that contains the original files to use, with the usual information on how to interpolate them on the CTM grid.
+1. In datavect, define the component containing the original files, with the usual information on how to interpolate them onto the CTM grid.

-In the following example, two raw sources of information are used, for two sectors emitting methane.
+In the following example, two raw emission sources are used for two methane-emitting sectors.

 datavect: